ON THIS PAGE: You will learn about the different types of treatments doctors use for people with cervical cancer. Use the menu to see other pages.

 Although chemotherapy can be given orally (by mouth), all the drugs used to treat cervical cancer are given intravenously (IV).
 IV chemotherapy is either injected directly into a vein or given through a thin tube called a catheter, which is a tube temporarily put into a large vein to make injections easier.

 Rarely, specific drugs may cause some hearing loss.
 Others may cause kidney damage.
 Patients may be given extra fluid intravenously to protect their kidneys.
-Talk with your doctor about the possible short-term and long-term side effects based on the drugs and dosages you’ll be receiving.
+Talk with your doctor about the possible short-term and long-term side effects based on the drugs and dosages you will be receiving.

 Learn more about the basics of chemotherapy.